Cape Malay Chicken Curry

 How To Serve Cape Malay Chicken Curry

 Serve Cape Malay Chicken Curry over rice or with roti (or naan).
-You could also serve it over cauliflower rice and keep the whole recipe Whole30 compliant and keto.
+Or you can serve it over cauliflower rice to keep the recipe Whole30 compliant and keto.
 Whatever you do, don’t skip the sambal sauce.
 It’s so delicious to top your curry with the fresh and slightly sweet sambal as it perfectly balances the heat.

 Sambal to Accompany Chicken Curry